20 Things to Do in Hong Kong That Probably Aren’t in Your Guidebook

 8. Walk around Tai Kwun

-Looking for a place to stay in Hong Kong?
-Look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience!
-Click here to book accommodation in Hong Kong!
+Wondering where to stay in Hong Kong?
+Look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay so you have easy access to public transportation – click here to book accommodation in Hong Kong!

 9. Eat egg waffles

-Arguably the main reason why I moved back to Hong Kong, Egg Waffle is a type of waffle that was created by a store owner who was trying to find a way to use up the leftover egg, flour, sugar and milk in his store back in the 50s.
-Their name derived from their shape, which is also called bubble waffle or eggettes.
+Egg waffles are a type of waffle created by a store owner who was trying to find a way to use up the leftover eggs, flour, sugar and milk back in the 50s.
+The name is derived from their shape, which is also called bubble waffle or eggettes.

 Contributed by Nam of Laugh Travel Eat